Jurassic Park III: Locations

 The film is the first in the series not to be based on a novel, although it includes characters and ideas from Crichton, who wrote the novels that inspired the previous two films.
 For Jurassic Park III, Crichton received a "based on characters created by" credit.
 Scenes involving a pterosaur aviary and a T. rex's attempted attack on a river raft were featured in the first novel Jurassic Park (1990).
 Although these scenes were absent from the novel's film adaptation, they were added into Jurassic Park III.
 The film's Spinosaurus attack on the boat is a modified version of the scene from the novel.

 At Falls Lake, located on the Universal lot, Verreaux and his team built a giant rock wall as part of a set that would depict InGen's Pteranodon aviary.
 Three months were spent laying foam blocks that were molded by hand to form jagged rock.
 A team subsequently built a 10-story, three-sided scaffold covered with netting to simulate the aviary.
 The aviary scene was filmed in early December 2000.
-The set was then redecorated for the nighttime exterior sequence in which the Spinosaurus attacks the boat.
-The scene involved rain and fire and took nine nights of filming.
+The set was then redecorated for the nighttime sequence in which the Spinosaurus attacks the boat.
+The scene involved rain and fire, and took nine nights of filming.
 Part of the scene required Macy to stand on a giant crane and distract the Spinosaurus.
 Macy fell off the crane, but had a harness.
 Another portion of the scene required the actors to perform under water.
 The scene depicting the satellite phone in Spinosaurus feces was filmed using 250 gal of oatmeal.

 In a November 2000 draft of the script, the U.S. State Department was to send in a helicopter and Ellie to rescue the characters, with Ellie explaining that she arrived thanks to a good friend at the department.
 This ending was not considered exciting enough, resulting in the final ending with the Marines and Navy coming to rescue the characters, while excluding Ellie from coming to the island.
 In the final film, Ellie's husband is an employee of the State Department, although his involvement in rescuing the group is not specified.
 The new ending was written in December, and the Pentagon lent two Sikorsky SH-60 Seahawks to the production, as well as four assault amphibious vehicles and 80 Marines.
 Production returned to Hawaii in January 2001 to film the ending on Kauai's Pila'a Beach.
 The film's longest rough cut without credits was around 96 minutes long.
 The final film, including credits, is 92 minutes, making it the shortest installment in the series.